icann/rdap-conformance-tool/docs/2019_gtld/response/general.md

 Test group: [rdapResponseProfile_1_4_Validation]

 The following steps should be used to test the RDAP protocol section 1.
-4 of the RDAP_Response_Profile_2_1:
+4 of the RDAP Response Profile 2.1:

 1. Validate that the country name parameter is empty in the _adr_ of all the jCard objects in the RDAP response.
 ``` json